2010 Sibu by-election: Nomination of candidates

 The by-election was triggered by the death of Sibu's incumbent Member of Parliament, Robert Lau Hoi Chew on 9 April 2010.
 The Election Commission subsequently set down the by-election for 16 May 2010, with candidate nominations to occur on 8 May.
 Within a few days, the Sibu branch of SUPP recommended Robert Lau Hui Yew to contest the by-election for the governing Barisan Nasional coalition.
-Hui Yew was the second cousin of Hoi Chew and the son of Lau Swee Nguong, chairman of the KTS Group of companies.
+Hui Yew was the second cousin of Hoi Chew and the son of Lau Swee Nguong, Chairman of the KTS Group of companies.
 On 14 April, the opposition has decided that a DAP candidate should contest the by-election.
 Opposition Leader and People's Justice Party (PKR) adviser Datuk Seri Anwar Ibrahim scheduled a visit to Sibu on 18 April.
 On the same day, Sarawak Pakatan Rakyat was formed as an opposition coalition composed of the DAP, PKR, and the Pan-Malaysian Islamic Party (PAS) — all members of the national Pakatan Rakyat coalition — and the local Sarawak National Party.
 The Deputy Prime Minister of Malaysia, Tan Sri Muhyiddin Yassin visited Sibu on 19 April, expressing confidence that the voters were leaning towards supporting Barisan Nasional.

-While SUPP's candidate was confirmed only a few days after Hoi Chew's death, the DAP delayed announcing its candidate until 27 April.
-SUPP alleged the delay was due to a split in the DAP; however, the DAP insisted the delay was a calculated political strategy.
-On 27 April, the Sarawak Pakatan Rakyat announced Wong Ho Leng, state chairman of the DAP and State Assemblyman for Bukit Assek, as its candidate.
-Wong had earlier indicated his reluctance to stand in the by-election, suggesting that the party consider the opportunity to field a younger candidate.
+While SUPP's candidate was confirmed only a few days after Hoi Chew's death, DAP delayed announcing their candidate until 27 April.
+SUPP alleged the delay was due to a split in DAP; however, DAP insisted the delay was a calculated political strategy.
+On 27 April, the Sarawak Pakatan Rakyat announced Wong Ho Leng, State Chairman of Sarawak DAP and State Assemblyman for Bukit Assek, as its candidate.
+Wong had earlier indicated his reluctance to stand in the by-election, suggesting that the party should consider the opportunity to field a younger candidate.

 Robert Lau Hui Yew and Wong Ho Leng were joined by an independent candidate, Narawi Haron.
 A businessman and former member of the Army, Narawi had been a candidate for the seat in the 1995 election.
 Narawi's campaign was dismissed by the SUPP as inconsequential, while the DAP admitted that a potential split of votes between the DAP and Narawi could hurt its chances.